pranay-bhandari/DevOps-Microservice-Based-Calculator/README.md

-<H1>MICROSERVICES BASED WEB APPLICATION - ARITHMETIIC CALCULATOR</H1>
+<H1>MICROSERVICES BASED WEB APPLICATION - ARITHMETIC CALCULATOR</H1>
 This is a microservices-based web application for arithmetic calculations.
 The application is built using modern web development technologies and principles, including microservices architecture, containerization, and DevOps practices.

 Features<br/>